qutip/qutip-tutorials/tutorials-v5/quantum-circuits/v5_paper-qip2.md

 Now we can run the simulation in a similar fashion as we did before.
 In this case however, the results is a `results` object from the QuTiP solver being used.
 For our example, `mesolve()` is used as we specified finite $T_1$ and $T_2$ upon initialization.
-The processor itself is defined internally by a Hamiltonian, available control operations, pulse shapes, $T_1$ and $T_2$ and so on.
+The processor itself defines an internal Hamiltonian as well as available control operations, pulse shapes, $T_1$ and $T_2$, etc..

 ```python
 state_proc = init_state_trit